 By having different delivery options, guests can choose the ones that suit their particular needs, giving a personalized experience, which they appreciate.

-4. Coupon Codes
+4. Coupon codes and discounts

 Give them a break and extend savings to your customers with coupon codes.